approov/quickstart-ios-swift-urlsession/README.md

 To follow this guide you should have received an onboarding email for a trial or paid Approov account.

+Note that the minimum requirement is iOS 10.
+You cannot use Approov in apps that support iOS versions older than this.

 ## ADDING APPROOV SERVICE DEPENDENCY
 The Approov integration is available via the [`Swift Package Manager`](https://developer.apple.com/documentation/swift_packages/adding_package_dependencies_to_your_app).
-This allows inclusion into the project by simply specifying a dependency in the `Add Package Dependency` Xcode option:
+This allows inclusion into the project by simply specifying a dependency in the `File -> Add Packages...` Xcode option if the project is selected:

 ![Add Package Dependency](readme-images/AddPackage.png)

+Enter the repository`https://github.com/approov/approov-service-urlsession.git` into the search box.
+You will then have to select the relevant version you wish to use.
+To do so, select the `Exact Version` option and enter `3.0.3`.

-This package is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
+Once you click `Add Package` the last step will confirm the package product and target selection.
+The `approov-service-urlsession` is actually an open source wrapper layer that allows you to easily use Approov with `URLSession`.
 This has a further dependency to the closed source [Approov SDK](https://github.com/approov/approov-ios-sdk).
-The latest available version is `3.0.2`.

 ## USING APPROOV SERVICE
 The `ApproovURLSession` class mimics the interface of the `URLSession` class provided by Apple but includes an additional Approov attestation calls.
 The simplest way to use the `ApproovURLSession` class is to find and replace all the `URLSession` construction calls with `ApproovURLSession`.